Armando Rodriguez, WWII vet who served 4 US presidents, dies

-Armando Rodriguez, a Mexican immigrant and World War II veteran who went on to serve under four American presidents while pressing for civil rights, has died.
+Armando M. Rodriguez, a Mexican immigrant and World War II veteran who served in the administrations of four U.S. presidents while pressing for civil rights and education reforms, has died.

-Christy Rodriguez, his daughter, said Wednesday her father died early Sunday morning at their San Diego home from complications of a stroke.
+Christy Rodriguez, his daughter, said Wednesday her father died Sunday at their San Diego home from complications of a stroke.
 He was 97.
+He had been ailing from a variety of illnesses in recent years, she said.

-Rodriguez was born in Gomez Palacio, Mexico, and came to the San Diego with his family as a 6-year-old boy.
+Born in Gomez Palacio, Mexico, Rodriguez came to San Diego with his family as a 6-year-old in 1927.
+But he was forced to return to Mexico after his father was deported during the mass deportations of the 1930s during the Great Depression.
+A young Rodriguez lived in Mexico for a year before the family could return.

-After serving in the U.S. Army, Rodriguez graduated from San Diego State University and worked as a teacher before joining the Mexico American civil rights movement.

 Sign Up and Save